yAOwzers/tp/docs/UserGuide.md

 ```

 ## 3.4 Notebook Mode

+In a semester, an average student takes about 4-5 modules.
-In `Notebook mode`, you can manage a shelf of notebooks.
+In `Notebook Mode`, you can manage a shelf of notebooks.
+You can name it however you like and create as many notebooks you wish!
 Each notebook contains sections, and each section contains pages.
 Each page holds your type-written notes.

 ### 3.4.1 Add Feature: `add`

+Within `Notebook Mode`, you can `add` a `notebook`, `section` or a `page`.
+This section will guide you through these commands.

 #### 3.4.1.1 Adding a notebook
-Adds a `notebook`  into the `notebook shelf`.
+This command adds a `notebook`  into the `notebook shelf`.

 Format: `add /n[NOTEBOOK]`